shmdhussaindev1/ticker_demo/README.md

 <Scroller> and <Ticker> components folders inclusing the scss/css files

+I Used the play and Pause icon as svg that is the reason I used the "@svgr/webpack" pkg

+I Used Scss for compilation so i used sass pkg

+Here instead of API call , I used dummyData/tickerData.json file

 ## Note:

 comments are provided in the css and component js files